hotosm/osm-fieldwork/docs/odk_client.md

 ## List all the projects on an ODK Central server
 ### To list all the projects, do the following
 - Run the "`odk_client.py`" file located in the "`odkconvert`" folder.
 - Use the "`--server`" flag to specify that you want to list all the projects on the ODK Central server.
-For example, use "`--server list-projects`".
+For example, use "`--server projects`".

 ### Example command:

-    ./odkconvert/odk_client.py --server list-projects
+    ./odkconvert/odk_client.py --server projects

 Once you run the command, a list of all the projects on the ODK Central server will be displayed in the terminal or command prompt.